cine, Lessons Learned, video

 By popular demand, I’ve jotted down some details about my updated “Cine” Live Streaming Studio V3.
 I’ve shared some Lessons Learned at the end of this article that might be helpful if you also want to achieve a more professional or “cinematic” look for your streaming or Zoom calls.

-See for yourself what v3 actually looks like in a Zoom call below and feel free to check out the comprehensive list of the gear I’m currently using to achieve the look on my Kit.co page.
+See for yourself in the video below what v3 actually looks looked like when recorded and check out the comprehensive list (constantly updated) of the gear I’m currently using to achieve the look on my Kit.co page.

 The path to getting there